patfiaux/RELICS/README.md

 > nrSupportGuides: number of guide effect ranges which overlap this particular region

-*_RELICS_guideScores.*: Contains the per-guide RELICS scores which are combined aross regions of overlapping effects.
+*_RELICS_guideScores.csv*: Contains the per-guide RELICS scores which are combined aross regions of overlapping effects.
 Minimum number of columns: 8

 > raw_scores, guide_scores: contain identical values. `raw_scores` was kept for backward compatibility.
 Use `guide_scores` when working with this file